VirtusLab/git-machete-intellij-plugin/src/uiTest/kotlin/com/virtuslab/gitmachete/uitest/MyIndicators-flake-debug-notes.md

 ## Next-step debug ideas

-If we want to confirm WHICH suspender is holding the pause on the next occurrence, the cheapest move is to extend `MyIndicators.kt`:

-- When `DumbService.isDumb()` has been `true` for more than ~30 s, instead of just logging "still dumb", reflectively peek at:
+With the current mitigation, a hung wait that *still* trips the 2-minute timeout means either (a) it's a different bug entirely, or (b) the stall tracker mis-identified a healthy-but-changing task (e.g. the platform publishes a fresh `TaskInfo` proxy instance every poll, so identity churns and we never reach the 30 s threshold).
+In case (b), the "waiting more since background processes are running: [<title>#<id>]" log lines should show the identity hash *changing* between polls.

+To dig deeper from the test process itself:

-    - `DumbServiceImpl.getCurrentTask()` - confirms the task is
+- Reflectively peek at `DumbServiceImpl.getCurrentTask()` and confirm the task is `PushedFilePropertiesUpdaterImpl$MyDumbModeTask`.
-      `PushedFilePropertiesUpdaterImpl$MyDumbModeTask`.
-    - The `CoroutineSuspender` attached to that task (private; needs reflection on `MergingQueueGuiSuspender` or `TaskSuspenderImpl.isPaused`).
+- Reflectively read `CoroutineSuspenderImpl.isPaused` for the suspender attached to that task (private; via `MergingQueueGuiSuspender` or `TaskSuspenderImpl`).
 - Log the result.
 If `isPaused == true`, we have proof on the same occurrence, no need to download thread dumps.